sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/v1.1/mi1-1_creation_process.md

    mg create-oidc-secret --client-id=<CLIENT_ID_FROM_OAUTH_CREDENTIALS> --client-secret=<CLIENT_SECRET_FROM_OAUTH_CREDENTIALS>
    ```

-1. Initialise the instance and copy the password reset link that is generated
+1. Initialize the instance and copy the password reset link that is generated

    ```bash
    mg init-instance $CUSTOMER_ADMIN_EMAIL